 In spite of its rapidly expanding customer base, however, the question that still remains to be answered is why restaurateurs and caterers have been slow in seeing the obvious?

 One renowned chef, who’s known for his culinary innovation and who’s fully embraced the use of this non-alcoholic alternative on account of its sheer quality, is two AA Rosettes Chef Stephen Gomes.

 He finds “it really surprising” that these wines haven’t found greater acceptance within the Halal restaurant, and believes that it may be down to people’s “wrong perception” of non-alcoholic wine.

-In his expert opinion, since this is “the best thing out there”, it’s only matter of time before this takes off, and all that’s required is that “people should give it a try once, because it’s really nice”.
+In his expert opinion, since this is “the best thing out there”, it’s only a matter of time before this takes off, with the only thing required that “people give it a try once, because it’s really nice”.

-Currently heading the kitchen at the soon-to-open Dusk in Brentwood – a huge, fully Halal 1000-cover restaurant and lounge with a huge non-alcoholic bar, which will be taking full advantage of Azanti’s fantastic range – Chef Gomes also considers these Halal-certified wines to be “one of the best substitutes” he’s used for cooking, especially when it comes to Asian cuisine.
+Currently heading the kitchen at the soon-to-open Dusk in Brentwood – a fully Halal, 1000-cover restaurant and lounge, whose non-alcoholic bar will be taking full advantage of Azanti’s fantastic range – Chef Gomes also considers these Halal-certified wines to be “one of the best substitutes” he’s used for cooking, especially when it comes to Asian cuisine.